xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If reference is omitted, the macro function in the active cell is
     > carried out, and macro execution continues down that column.

->
+> &nbsp;

-Step    is a logical value specifying that the macro is to be run in single-step mode.
+Step&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying that the macro is to be run in single-step mode.
 If step is TRUE, Microsoft Excel runs the macro in single-step mode; if FALSE or omitted, Microsoft Excel runs the macro normally.

 **Remarks**